Benjimanrich/Benjimanrich/README.md

 ### Okay
 Hello I am Benjamin known by my username which is often shortened to Benji

-I really did'nt want a readme because it seems like bloat and a guy i know said my definition of bloat has crossed borders or smth.
+I really didn't want a readme because it seems like bloat and a guy i know said my definition of bloat has crossed borders or smth.
 Thanks Xtreme

 I am a **shitty** programmer.
 I have √(-1) programming experience